tldr-pages/tldr/pages/common/nim.md

 `nim doc {{file.nim}}`

-- Check a file for syntax but don't run:
+- Check a file for syntax and semantics without running it:

 `nim check {{file.nim}}`